-- Board review of succession planning for senior management. - Following the passing of Dr Mkhwanazi and the resignations of Ms Mashilwane and Mr Spence, these vacancies were filled by the appointments of Ms Boggenpoel, Messrs Raphiri and Mawasha. - Formal succession plans aligned with transformation objectives for senior management across the Group.
+- Board review of succession planning for senior management, including the Group chief executive. - Formal succession plans aligned with transformation objectives for senior management.

 The Board meets formally four times during the reporting period.
-In addition, directors meet ahead of the scheduled meeting to examine the Group's budget and business plan in relation to the approved strategy.
+In addition, directors meet ahead of the scheduled meetings to examine the Group's budget and business plan ensuring alignment to approved strategy.